autopi-io/documentation/docs/getting_started/api/send_device_data_to_own_server.md

 ## Set Device's Cloud API Url
 Firstly, we need to make sure that the device will connect to your own server.
 For this, we do have a very neat option that can be changed from the [AutoPi Cloud](https://my.autopi.io) website.
-You need to navigate to Devices > Select Device > Advance Settings > Cloud Storage where you will be able to see a screen like the following:
+You need to navigate to Devices > Select Device > Advanced Settings > Cloud Storage where you will be able to see a screen like the following:

 ![cloud_api_uri](/img/getting_started/api/send_device_data_to_own_server/cloud_api_url.png)